Our program is an ideal destination for anyone interested in a PhD in Business Administration with a Management focus, for four reasons:

 - Student Focus.
 Not only are we productive, we publish with our students as well.
 If you look at our vitas, you'll see that almost all of our work is being done with our PhD students.
 This accelerates their training and positions them favorably when they enter the academic job market.

 - Editorial Experience.
-Our faculty includes 5 current or former associate editors at premier management journals including current associate editors of Academy of Management Journal and Strategic Management Journal, and recent associate editors at Academy of Management Review and Academy of Management Journal.
+Our faculty includes 5 current or former associate editors at premier management journals including current associate editors of Academy of Management Journal, Strategic Management Journal, and OBHDP, and recent associate editors at Academy of Management Review and Academy of Management Journal.

 Current Organizational Behavior students: